altayaydemir/altay-dot-wtf/data/articles/happier-lighthouse.md

 ![Search results for the error message.](/images/articles/happier-lighthouse/search-results-for-error-message.png)

 Then I realize it's seemingly related to markdown.
-Now that the scope is narrowed down, it is time to discover what I am doing wrong.
+Now that the scope is narrowed down, it's time to discover what I am doing wrong.

 ### How does this website render markdown

 I tend to rely on markdown for rendering any kind of content, and using [react-markdown](https://github.com/remarkjs/react-markdown) to render raw content to HTML.
-It has a very nice API that allows you to render specific elements by using custom renderers.
+It has a nice API that allows you to render specific elements by using custom renderers.

-I literally copy/pasted [the snippet in docs](https://github.com/remarkjs/react-markdown#use-custom-renderers-syntax-highlight) to render code blocks with `react-syntax-highlighter.`
+I copy/pasted [the snippet in docs](https://github.com/remarkjs/react-markdown#use-custom-renderers-syntax-highlight) to render code blocks with `react-syntax-highlighter.`

-It was looking like before the refactor:
+It looked like this before the refactor:

 ```jsx
 // Markdown.jsx